Discover more about life in Russia with this handy guide on where to live in Moscow, St. Petersburg, and a selection of other Russian cities.

 - Popular Russian cities for foreigners

 Expats in Russia enjoy a comparatively high standard of living to many of their Russian counterparts.
 Many opt for gated developments or in expensive apartments in city centers.
-You can read more about the history of Russian housing.
+You can also read more about the history of Russian housing.

 Expat communities in Russia have a particular draw, partly because of Russia’s vastness, its significant rich/poor divide and the lack of interaction between locals and western expats, which some put down to the difficult language barrier.